vanHeemstraSystems/babylonjs-scene-third-person-character-controller/README.md

 The idea is to seperate the *scenes* from the *framework* that uses these scenes, so one can develop scenes separately and independently from the framework.

 Take into account "Optimizing a Large-Scale Babylon.js Scene" at https://joepavitt.medium.com/optimizing-a-large-scale-babylon-js-scene-9466bb715e15 and "Optimizing Your Scene" at https://doc.babylonjs.com/features/featuresDeepDive/scene/optimize_your_scene

+See an example of a very large scene at https://www.ibm.com/resources/cloud/mayflower-ship-experience/#/experience/harbor